1. What’s your story? Where are you from?

 Computers and graphic tablets all the way.
 The reason behind it is simple: I’m quite bad at “traditional manual drawing”.
 Naturally, I do sketch some quick guidelines for myself, but I proceed to mercilessly disavow them once the whole process is complete!

 4. What is your artistic process like?

 Daily, I look at tons of photographs: portraits, editorials, whatever.
 They’re generally the main trigger starting the creative process in my mind.
-I alienate myself form the rest of the world, and start shaping up the final product in my head.
+I alienate myself from the rest of the world and start shaping up the final product in my head.
 It’s an awkward way to put reality on hold for a while, but it’s quite enjoyable for me, too.
 When my thought process proves successful, I start putting pen to paper and subsequently digitalize it all.

 5. Who and/or what inspires your work?